chanekarayush/TTS-Engine-Project/README.md

 Modify `config.py` (if available) to customize the TTS engine settings.-->

+## Windows Defender Warning

+**Important:**
+If you encounter an issue with Windows Defender SmartScreen preventing the execution of the application, you may see a warning message indicating that the app is unrecognized or potentially harmful.

+To resolve this issue and run the application:

+- Click on "More info" in the warning message.
+- Select "Run anyway" to proceed with the execution.

+Please note that this is a common behavior for new or less-known applications, and it doesn't necessarily indicate a security threat.
+We recommend only downloading and running software from trusted sources.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).